Joe Biden says he spoke with George Floyd's family

 Former Vice President Joe Biden said Friday he spoke with the family of George Floyd, the black man who died this week at the hands of a police officer in Minneapolis.

+"I tried to give them some solace in terms of how the memory, the memory and meaning of George's life, would live with them," Biden said.

+Earlier in the day, Biden called on Americans to confront racial injustice in the nation and said it was "time for us to take a hard look at the uncomfortable truths."
+His remarks came after days of protests in Minneapolis and across the country over Floyd's death.

-"We are a country with an open wound.
+"Weeks like this we see it plainly that we're a country with an open wound.
 And none of us can turn away.
 None of us can be silent.
-None of us can any longer, can we hear the words 'I can't breath' and do nothing," Biden said, speaking from his home in Delaware.
+None of us can any longer, can we hear the words 'I can't breathe' and do nothing," Biden said in a broadcast from his home in Delaware.

+"We need real police reform, to hold cops to a higher standard that so many of them actually meet, that holds bad cops accountable and repairs relationships between law enforcement and the community they're sworn to protect."

+After Floyd's death, a video surfaced showing the 46-year-old handcuffed and on the ground saying, "I can't breathe," as a white police officer's knee was on his neck.
+Four Minneapolis police officers involved in Floyd's death were fired.

 "The original sin of this country still stains our nation today, and sometimes we manage to overlook it," Biden said.

-Note: This story has been updated with further remarks from Biden.